On this page

 Set your app integration to use the email authenticator

 New app integrations are automatically assigned the shared default authentication policy (opens new window).
 This policy has a catch-all rule that allows a user access to the app using either one or two factors, depending on your org setup.
-In production, multiple app integrations can share the same application policy.
-In testing however, it's recommended that you create a new policy specifically for your test application.
+In production, multiple app integrations can share the same app policy.
+In testing however, you should create a policy specifically for your test app.

-8. For Possession factor constraints: a.
+For Possession factor constraints, do the following: a.
 Verify that Device Bound isn't selected. b.
 Verify that Email is listed in the box under Additional factor types.
 If it isn't listed, verify that the authenticator is enabled using steps 4 and 5 of Add the email authenticator to your org. c.
 Click Save.

-10. Find your app in the list and click Add next to it.
+Find your app in the list, click Add next to it, and click Close.

 Enable magic links in your org.